haskell-suite/haskell-names/README.md

     cabal install --haskell-suite -w gen-iface mtl

+This assumes that the `gen-iface` executable is in your `PATH`.
+You can specify the full path to `gen-iface` after `-w`, too.

 #### Core packages

-Core packages, such as `ghc-prim` and `base` are highly GHC-specific and need to be tweaked a bit before they can be processed by haskell-names.
+Core packages, such as `ghc-prim` and `base`, are highly GHC-specific and need to be tweaked a bit before they can be processed by haskell-names.
 Get our modified
 versions: